-The following topics describe the tools and commands that you can use to create and build applications:
+The following sections describe the tools and commands that you can use to create and build applications:

-javac tools and its options to read Java class and interface definitions and compile them into bytecode and class files.
+javac tool and its options to read Java class and interface definitions and compile them into bytecode and class files.

 javap command to disassemble one or more class files.

 javah tool to generate C header and source files from a Java class.

 javadoctool and its options to generate HTML pages of API documentation from Java source files.